One of America’s Biggest Ripoffs: Printer Cartridges

 I am always amazed at what the computer printer crowd charges for refills.
 Let’s take Hewlett-Packard, the biggest and probably the worst offender.
 I had a 4 in 1 machine (print, fax, scan, copy) for my home office.
 It died two years ago.
 You do not fix them, of course, you toss them and get a new one.
-I do not object to that.
-The 4 in 1 I bought is a dandy-does everything I could want and more.
+This planned obsolescence of our "toss away" society is a burden on our environment.
+The 4 in 1 I bought is a dandy; it does everything I could want and more.
 And all for $150!
 What a good deal.

 Consumer Reports is a great publication and website.
 I recommend it highly.
 Check their reviews on printers.
-They test machines to see how many pages you can print versus the cartridge(s) cost.
+They test machines to see how many pages you can print versus the cartridge(s) costs.